MarkKorvin/DragAndDrop-Csh/README.md

 # DragAndDrop-with-С#
-The basic principles of the DragAndDrop using .Net
+The basic principles of the DragAndDrop using .Net and C#